Roubean1/ZPG_projekt/README.md

-# ZPG projekt
+# ZPG Project

-Semestrální projekt do ZPG vytvořený v C++ a OpenGL.
-Projekt obsahuje několik 3D scén, práci s kamerou, světly, shadery, texturami, modely a jednoduchými animacemi.
+Semester project for ZPG created in C++ and OpenGL.
+The project contains several 3D scenes, camera controls, lights, shaders, textures, models, and simple animations.

-## Požadavky
+## Requirements

 - Visual Studio 2022
 - Windows 10/11
-- Platforma `x64`
+- `x64` platform

-Potřebné knihovny jsou přiložené přímo v projektu:
+All required libraries are included directly in the project:

 - GLEW
 - GLFW